-The result is a series of amplifiers using the supersymmetric topology delivering up to 1000 watts per channel into 8 ohms with good distortion and noise figures.
+The result is three amplifiers using the supersymmetric topology delivering from 350 to 1000 watts per channel into 8 ohms with good distortion and noise figures.
 If you are a little less fussy about distortion, you will get twice that into 4 ohms.
 This is accomplished with only two gain stages and no feedback.